Pughal77/web-scraping-service-online-agent/readme.md

 uv run python -m my_crawler
 ```

-To launch it as a server (hosted on port 8004 by default)
+To launch it as a locally hosted server (hosted on port 8004 by default)
 ```
 python main.py
 ```